mintlu8/bevy_defer/README.md

 ## Motivation

 Async rust is incredible for modelling wait centric tasks like coroutines.
-Not utilizing async in game development is a huge waste of potential.
+`bevy_defer` is a step further by offering world access directly in an async runtime.

 Imagine we want to model a rapid sword attack animation, in async rust this is straightforward: